rosemaryturtle/city-scan-automation/mnt/city-directories/03-render-output/guiyang_output_notebook.md

 ## Land Cover

-    The first highest landcover value is Tree cover with 55.16% of the total land area The second highest landcover value is Grassland with 16.86% of the total land area The third highest landcover value is Cropland with 12.43% of the total land area

 ## Photovoltaic Power Potential

     Seasonality is low to moderate, making solar energy available in only some of the months